merlosy/laravel-restful-api-starter/README.md

    - single config file: *app/config/social.php*
    - [Facebook] Authentication (sdk v4): Wrapper class to easily connect and retrieve info

+Reset Password:
+  - a simple a safe flow to reset a password with single-use short-lived token.
+No captcha, no personal question.

 ## About it

 ### Feedback appreciated